tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 #### Debug Event Hubs connection issues

-If there are no events in Event Hubs after several minutes, check the VM watch logs in the following directories on the Virtual Machine or Virtual Machine Scale Set to diagnose the issue:
+If there are no events in Event Hubs after several minutes, check the VM watch logs in the following directories on the virtual machine or virtual machine scale set to diagnose the issue:

 #### [Linux](#tab/linux-1)
 ```